Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: precision matrix

 While \cref{def:Theta} is a natural way to jointly represent the information contained in the $\Theta\k$ matrices, it remains to be shown that the matrix $\Theta$ allows for useful mathematical representations.
 In order to give a first such representation, let $\lr{\,\cdot\,}\pinv$ denote the \MP{} inverse (see \cref{subsec:moorePenrose} for details), let $\Id$ be the $d\times d$ identity matrix, write $\eV = d\inv \oneVec$, and let $\Proj = \Id - \oneVec\eV\T$ be the $d \times d$ centering matrix, i.e., the projection matrix onto the orthogonal complement of $\oneVec$.
-Recall $\gamma$ from \cref{eq:FarrisTransform}.
+Recall \cref{eq:FarrisTransformStochastic}, which can be written as a mapping for arbitrary matrices $S \in \Rdd$ as